 Seda Atria — Connected to the Atria Park District mall with clean modern rooms and a rooftop pool.
 A strong mid-range option near Smallville. ₱3,500/night ($63 USD).

-Courtyard by Marriott Iloilo — The luxury pick — modern rooms, pool, and within walking distance of the Esplanade and Smallville Complex. ₱5,500/night ($99 USD).
+Courtyard by Marriott Iloilo — Modern rooms, pool, within walking distance of the Esplanade and Smallville Complex. ₱5,500/night ($99 USD).

-Go Hotels Iloilo — Budget-friendly chain with clean, no-frills rooms in a central location.
-Save your money for the food and the Gigantes day trip — that’s where the real value is. ₱1,200/night ($22 USD).
+Go Hotels Iloilo — Budget-friendly chain with clean, no-frills rooms.
+Save your money for the food and the Gigantes day trip. ₱1,200/night ($22 USD).

-Heritage guesthouses — For a different vibe, look for small guesthouses in the Molo or Jaro heritage districts.
-Basic but atmospheric, and you’re walking distance to the churches and local restaurants. ₱800–1,500/night ($14–27 USD).
+Heritage guesthouses — Small guesthouses in the Molo or Jaro heritage districts.
+Basic but atmospheric, walking distance to the churches and local restaurants. ₱800–1,500/night ($14–27 USD).

 The City That Surprised Us